ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 A Windows-7 (32 bit) virtual machine was created in VirtualBox to execute the `easyftpsvr-1.7.0.2` in.
 The .iso file was taken from https://dn710009.ca.archive.org/0/items/Win7UltimateSP1DEU/6.1.7601.17514-de-Windows_7_x86fre_client_de-de_OEM_Ultimate-GSP1RMCULFREO_DE_DVD.iso

-The sysinternals binary was taken from
+The Sysinternals binary was taken from
 https://download.heise.de/files/91u2lXHegN-ElbAyvtlAsA/320580/sysinternalssuite.zip?expires=1759311998

-In order to get the sysinternals `procmon` to work on the Windows 7 VM, an additional Windows 7 Software Update had to be installed:
+In order to get the Sysinternals `procmon` to work on the Windows 7 VM, an additional Windows 7 Software Update had to be installed:
 https://catalog.s.download.windowsupdate.com/d/msdownload/update/software/secu/2015/02/windows6.1-kb3033929-x86_927e018113fe51250c57029635d46b89bf235920.msu

 The DLL containing the payload was implemented on a native Windows 11 OS.
 For the compilation, the Visual Studio Build tools were installed (Variant "Desktop Development with C++")